 - Low production costs and good price competitiveness

 - Corruption and organized crime

-- Mediocre effectiveness of public services and legal system (influence of business circles)
+- Inefficient public services and judicial system (influence of the business community)